lovebiteco/Azathoth/README.md

 Azathoth is LoveBite's API System.
 The API System, written in Django and Python, is the link between the various end-user interfaces and the inner workings of LoveBite.

+## A Warning to Thrill-seekers
+All revisions dated 13/07 onwards may fail to run properly (or at all!) when pulled directly from Git.
+This is because newer revisions rely on a separate, unversioned settings file, named settings_local.py, which builds upon the standard file included in the Django app.
+As this file contains sensitive info, it *can not* and *must not* be put into *any* external versioning system for *any* reason whatsoever.
+A template file is due to be released in order to enable testing.

 ## Description

 ### What Azathoth isn't